mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-07-05-Session-vs-Token-Based-Authentication.md

 **JSON web token** or **JWT** is a token by which the server and the client can securely exchange data, this token consists of three parts **header**, **payload**, and **signature** for more details about the creation  of this token you can check this link: [**jwt.io**](https://jwt.io/introduction/) <br />

-This type of authentication is called **stateles**s because the server doesn’t store the user token, the server needs to maintain no state everything is stored on the client-side.<br />
+This type of authentication is called **stateless** because the server doesn’t store the user token, the server needs to maintain no state, everything is stored on the client-side.<br />

 Let's see the workflow for the token-based authentication: